 6. I Invite You To… – People usually get caught off guard by any kind of manners on the internet: a place not known for its abundant etiquette.
 Any time you can catch someone off guard or surprise them is a good thing.

-7. Talk to An Expert – If you have any kind of authority site on a subject in which people would want to talk to some kind of “expert”, this is a great call to action phrase to employ.
+7. Talk to An Expert – If you have any kind of authority site on a subject in which people would want to talk to some kind of “expert”, this is one of the best call to action examples to employ.
 Even if you’re not technically an all out expert or have some flashy degree on a topic, just offering the term “expert” gives you a great deal more credibility.

 8. Start Your Trial – Trial periods always make for great bait.
 It’s not too committal and people can form their own opinions by doing a trial.